 The aim of ParentsNext is to help break the cycle of intergenerational welfare dependency, increase female labour force participation and help Close the Gap in Indigenous employment.

-The program focuses on assisting parents who are early school leavers (under 22 years and with no Year 12 or equivalent), are assessed as needing a high level of support or who have a child aged five years and will soon have job search requirements.
+The program focuses on assisting parents and carers who are early school leavers (under 22 years and with no Year 12 or equivalent), are assessed as needing a high level of support or who have a child aged five years and will soon have job search requirements.

 How does ParentsNext support Indigenous parents?